 - Breitling: Geneve Chronograph, Chronograph (178), Transocean.

-- Longines: Great for watches between made before 1950s so look out for them by their year.
-They are very common in antique shops
+- Longines: Great when you are looking for watches made before the 1950s, so look out for them by their year.
+They are literally relics so they are usually found in antique shops.

 A final note

 Before purchasing a vintage watch you will have to decide its future, Will you wear it, or you just want it as a collection piece?.

 Either way, with the models provided in this guide we covered both alternatives.
 Take a look at all the options you have, the price ranges, their condition, and in the end you will find the option that best suits you.